 In this paper, we draw on a combination of employer-employee and longitudinal plant data from Mexico to investigate one possible determinant: firms' engagement in export markets.
-It is well documented that exporting firms tend to pay higher wages on average, within narrow industries.
-There is growing evidence that this relationship is causal - that exogenous increases in exporting lead firms to pay higher wages on average (Verhoogen, 2008; Álvarez and López, 2009; Kandilov, 2009; Bustos, 2011a; Brambilla et al., 2012).
+It is well documented that exporting firms tend to pay higher wages on average, within narrow industries.3 There is growing evidence that this relationship is causal - that exogenous increases in exporting lead firms to pay higher wages on average (Verhoogen, 2008; Álvarez and López, 2009; Kandilov, 2009; Bustos, 2011a; Brambilla et al., 2012).
 But it remains unclear to what extent these plant-level results reflect changes in wage premia as opposed to changes in workforce composition.
 Several studies (discussed briefly below) have examined the relationship between exporting and wages in employer-employee data, but quasi-experimental evidence of the effect of exporting on wage premia remains thin.

 We proceed in two steps.
-First, following Card, Heining and Kline (2013, hereafter CHK), we fit simple AKM-type models in different periods and decompose plant-level wages into a plant component, which we interpret as a plant-specific average wage premium, and an average person component reflecting average individual characteristics, including individual effects that capture time-invariant ability.
-Because of data

-See for example Card et al. (2015) on differences in rent-sharing for different groups, and Card et al. (2013), Barth et al. (2016, 2018), and Song et al. (2019) on characterizing the role of firms in overall wage inequality.
+First, following Card, Heining and Kline (2013, hereafter CHK), we fit simple AKM-type models in different periods and decompose plant-level wages into a plant component, which we interpret as a plant-specific average wage premium, and an average person component reflecting average individual characteristics, including individual effects that capture time-invariant ability.4 Because of data (2013), Barth et al. (2016, 2018), and Song et al. (2019) on characterizing the role of firms in overall wage inequality.
 Lazear and Shaw (2018) provide a useful overview.

-"The field continues to rely almost exclusively on observational studies predicated on plausible, but ultimately debatable, identifying assumptions.
+2 "The field continues to rely almost exclusively on observational studies predicated on plausible, but ultimately debatable, identifying assumptions.
 More research is needed applying (quasi-)experimental research designs that convincingly tease out the mechanisms through which firm shocks are transmitted to workers."
 (Card et al., 2018, p.
 24)

-The first papers to document this pattern are Bernard and Jensen (1995, 1999).
+3The first papers to document this pattern are Bernard and Jensen (1995, 1999).
 Brambilla et al. (2017) review the literature and present evidence from 61 developing countries of a robust positive relationship between exporting and firm-level wages.

-In the Mexican manufacturing sector, the vast majority of firms are single-establishment.
+4In the Mexican manufacturing sector, the vast majority of firms are single-establishment.
 For instance, the 2009 Economic Census in Mexico reports that more than 75% of manufacturing firms with 51 or more employees and more than 90% of manufacturing firms with 11 or more employees are single-establishment.
+The data we use are at the plant level and unfortunately we do not know which firm a given plant is part of.
+Hereafter we will treat plants as decision-makers.